November 9, 2024

 "Out of the box comfort" is a marketing slogan that usually means crappy foot and ankle support.

 At the same time, a stiff sole may provide more foot and ankle stability than the boot's ankle cuff.
-Stiff soles can carry more weight and are less likely to fold over rocks and rocks, turning over your ankle.
-That's why (real) hiking boots are stiffer and thicker in the soles than sneakers, cross-trainers, and running shoes.
+Stiff soles—usually reinforced with a thin stability shank or chassis—can carry more weight and are less likely to fold over rocks and rocks, turning over your ankle.
+That's why (real) hiking boots are stiffer and thicker in the soles than sneakers, cross-trainers, running shoes, and budget-oriented hiking boots.

 how to test hiking boots' support